 Chicken thighs: Bone-in, skin-on thighs stay juicy during roasting and get beautifully crisp under the broiler.

 Extra virgin olive oil: Adds richness and helps everything roast instead of steam.
+I share what I personally look for when buying olive oil in this complete olive oil guide.

 Fresh lemon juice + zest: Brightens the entire dish and balances the richness of the chicken and potatoes.
+Speaking of Lemon + Zest, My Chicken Beurre Blanc Recipe is divine!

 Instructions